 The biggest organ in the digestive tract is the stomach.
 It is located higher than common belief, under the lower ribs and not in the vicinity of the navel.
 It is a muscular sac that lies between the esophagus and the upper small intestine.
 Digestion of food starts here.
 Starch hydrolyzes, fat digests, hydrochloric acid cleans it, proteins are changed, and acids start the digestive process here.
 The stomach is even a temperature regulator.
 We can, however, live without the stomach.
 Stomach surgery is most often required either due to or stomach ulcers or stomach cancer.

 An ulcer is literally a sore – a localized erosion of mucous membranes.
 An ulcer can result from infection, inflammation, or cancer.
 Certain foods, beverages, and substances like smoking, alcohol, caffeine, and aspirin can irritate the stomach and irritate ulcers.

 Cancer occurs when the cells of the stomach lining begin to divide and grow out of control, causing one or more tumors.
-If left untreated, the cancer destroys the lining and spreads to other part of the body.
+If left untreated, cancer destroys the lining and spreads to another part of the body.
 Early detection is important, but early stomach cancer has few symptoms.